-Unless you’re already familiar with HVAC systems, you might not know what to look for.
-Thankfully, there are a few pieces of information that can provide insight into the overall condition the HVAC equipment is in.
+Unless you’re already familiar with HVAC systems, you may not know what to look for.
+Fortunately, there are a few pieces of information that can deliver insight into the overall condition the HVAC system is in.

 What year was the equipment manufactured and installed?

-If you can, you’ll want to learn when the make and model was first manufactured.
-Older models may be less energy efficient and can lack convenient features used in new equipment.
-This should be fairly easy to find, but it’s also only half the information you want.
-You should also try and find out when the system was installed.
+If you can, you’ll want to find out when the make and model was first manufactured.
+Older models can be less energy efficient and will often lack handy features available in new equipment.
+This is usually fairly easy to find, but it’s also only half the information you want.
+You should also do your best to find out when the equipment was installed.

 Even if an HVAC system was manufactured several years ago, the installation itself could have been more recent.
 Recent installations are more likely to be in good shape, particularly if routine maintenance has been provided.

 This might not always be easy to verify, but the previous homeowner may have scheduled a tune-up or maintenance visit before putting the house on the market.
 When this is the same service company that installed it, you can get an idea about the standard of service the HVAC equipment has received so far.

 Professional preventive maintenance is one of the best things you can do for HVAC equipment.
 Previous homeowners don’t always bother with it, which could leave the HVAC system at a greater risk of problems, particularly if the HVAC system hasn’t even been on in a while.
 Routine maintenance can consist of everything from replacing the air filter to keeping important components clean and well-lubricated.

 What ratings are available for your HVAC system?